-Interesting jargon explained!While we try to keep jargon to minimum, lots of terms unique to jewellery and watches inevitably creep into our descriptions of items and on other pages of the site.
-That's why we've produced this section to explain any terms you might not understand.
-We're adding words all the time, but if there are any other terms or expressions that you don't recognise, please contact us at firstname.lastname@example.org.
+Jewellery & Watch GlossaryWhile we try to keep industry jargon to minimum, lots of unique jewellery and watch terms inevitably creep into our product descriptions and on other pages of the website.
+That's why we've produced this list - to explain any terms you might not understand.
+We're adding words all the time, but if there are any other terms or expressions that you don't recognise, please email us at firstname.lastname@example.org.

-A chain with a T-bar fitting.
-These were originally attached to a pocket watch (or fob watch), frequently with a decorative medallion or other ornament attached to one end.
-Both the ornament and the whole ensemble were also sometime called a fob.
+A chain usually with a T-bar fitting (see below for T-bar definition), usually attached to a pocket watch (or fob watch), and frequently with a decorative medallion or other ornament attached to one end.
+Both the ornament and the whole ensemble were also sometimes called a fob.
 Due to the decrease in waistcoat wearing, ladies borrowed their husband's or father's chains and wore these as fashionable necklets.
-As a result, new Albert style chains fastened with bolt rings instead of the traditional but heavy "swivel" fitting are now very popular.
+As a result, new Albert style chains fastened with bolt rings instead of the traditional but heavy "swivel" fittings are now very popular.
 T-bars can also be bought separately to convert a standard chain into an Albert style necklet.

-The time on a watch or clock is indicated by means of traditional numerals, dots, bars, Roman numerals etc. and hour, minute and second hands.
+The time on a watch or clock that's indicated by means of traditional numerals, dots, bars, Roman numerals etc. and hour, minute and second hands.

 A patented pierced earring fitting with a hinge half way along the earring stem.
-After inserting the stem through the piercing, the hinged section 'snaps' down around the lobe holding the earring in place.
-This fitting is popular with those who find butterflies too fiddly or who are always misplacing them.
+After inserting the stem through the piercing, the hinged section 'snaps' down behind the lobe holding the earring in place.
+Popular with those who find butterflies too fiddly or who are always misplacing them.
 Click to view F.Hinds' selection of andralok earrings.

 A patented earring fitting for non-pierced ears.
 A U-shaped spring fits under the ear lobe and round the back of the ear to hold the earring in place.
-Claimed to be more comfortable than traditional clips as it does not grip so tightly, is lighter and not so bulky on the ear.
+Claimed to be more comfortable than traditional clip ons as it does not grip so tightly, is lighter to wear and not so bulky on the ear.

 An assay is a test of the purity of an alloy.
-A tiny piece of metal is scraped from the piece and the percentage of gold, platinum or silver is determined.
+A tiny piece of metal is scraped from the piece and the percentage of gold, platinum, palladium or silver is determined.
 Once determined, the piece is stamped with a hallmark.
 Official Assay Offices in London, Birmingham, Sheffield and Edinburgh determine whether a piece qualifies for an appropriate hallmark.
-Want to read more about hallmarks?
+Click to read more about hallmarks.

-A type of mechanical watch movement that is wound merely by the movement of the wearer's wrist.
-So long as the watch is worn daily, there is no need to wind it up manually.
-Automatic watches are exactly the same as mechanical except they do not need winding as long as they are being worn on a wrist.
-The movement of the wrist is sufficient to move an oscillating weight, which keeps the mainspring wound up.
+A type of mechanical watch movement that is wound by the movement of the wearer's wrist.
+As long as the watch is worn daily, there is no need to wind it up manually.
+The movement of the wrist is sufficient to move the oscillating weight inside the case, which keeps the mainspring wound up.
 Click to read more about automatic, mechanical and quartz watches.

-A diamond cut, usually rectangular, but can also be tapered.
+A type of gemstone cut that's usually rectangular, but can also be tapered.
 Similar to emerald cut but with less facets.

-The metal part of a watch that surrounds the glass face.
-The bezel can be rotating, especially in divers watches.
-Also the word for the removable surround that holds a coin or medallion in a ring, pendant or other mount and which enables the coin to be held securely without being damaged but also taken out if required.
+Jewellery: The removable surround that holds a coin or medallion in a ring, pendant or other mount.
+Enables the coin to be held securely in place, but can easily be removed if required.

 Conventionally used to describe jewellery for pierced parts of the body other than the ears e.g. belly bars, as well as new fashionable items such as toe rings and nose studs.

-A basic type of fastening for a necklace or bracelet consisting of a hollow loop with an internal spring operated catch, which is retracted then released when attached to a link at the other end of the chain.
+A basic type of fastening for a necklace, chain or bracelet consisting of a hollow loop with an internal spring operated catch, which is retracted then released when attached to a link at the other end of the chain.

-A metal bracelet (usually stainless steel or titanium), which holds the watch to the wrist.
-Made up of links allowing the bracelet to fit any wrist comfortably.
+A metal bracelet (usually stainless steel, titanium or ceramic), which holds the watch to the wrist.
+Made up of removable links allowing the watch to fit most wrist sizes.

 The main body of a watch which holds the movement and dial, to which a bracelet or strap is attached.
-Cases are available in a wide variety of shapes and metals.
+Cases are available in a wide variety of shapes, sizes and metals.

-The cover on the back of a watch, which protects the movement.
-A case back normally snaps back into place or in the case of a water resistant model will be of the screw down variety to ensure water cannot permeate the seal.
+The cover on the back of a watch which protects the movement.
+A case back usually snaps back into place once removed or in the case of a water resistant model, will be of the screw down variety to ensure water cannot permeate the seal.

-A setting in which several stones are held in by two parallel gold or other precious metal borders.
-Usually set in a line like a channel, there is often no metal between the individual stones, giving the appearance that they are floating within the setting.
-This is a popular modern style setting for eternity rings.
+When several stones are held in place by two parallel gold or other precious metal borders.
+Usually set in a line like a channel, there is often no metal between the individual stones giving them the appearance they are floating within the setting.
+A popular, modern style setting used for eternity rings.

 Clocks, especially long case clocks, can be set to play a tune, as well as, or instead of striking the hours.
 Common tunes are Westminster, Whittington or Winchester.
 You can listen to these chimes by visiting www.billib.co.uk.

-The "Claddagh" symbol belongs to a group of finger rings called Fede or "Faith rings" which date from Roman times.
+The "Claddagh" symbol belongs to a group of rings called Fede or "Faith Rings" which date from Roman times.
 Fede rings have the form of two clasped hands, symbolising faith, trust or "plighted troth".
-This general form of ring was popular in the Middle Ages throughout Europe, and there are examples in the National Museum of Ireland in Dublin.
-More specifically, about four hundred years ago in the fishing village of Claddagh, which is just outside the walls of Galway City in the west of Ireland, there was a goldsmith called Richard Joyce.
-Legend has it that he crafted the famous form of faith ring now known by the name of his home village and which today is one of the most familiar forms of Celtic jewellery.
+This general form of ring was popular in the Middle Ages throughout Europe and there are examples in the National Museum of Ireland in Dublin.
+More specifically, about four hundred years ago in the fishing village of Claddagh (just outside the walls of Galway City in the west of Ireland), there was a goldsmith called Richard Joyce.
+Legend has it that he crafted the famous Fede ring which is now one of the most familiar forms of Celtic jewellery.
 The Claddagh ring (or other piece of jewellery bearing the symbol) is particularly distinctive; two hands clasp a heart surmounted by a crown.
-The three elements symbolise: Heart - Love Faith in Friendship - the Hands Loyalty - the Crown.
+The three elements symbolise the qualities of love (the heart), friendship (the hands) and loyalty (the crown).

 The way in which a Claddagh ring is worn is important.
-Traditionally, when placed on the right hand with the heart facing out (i.e. with the crown facing in), the wearer's heart is still searching.
+Traditionally, when placed on the right hand with the heart facing towards the fingertips (i.e. with the crown facing towards the wrist), the wearer is single and searching for love.
 When placed on the right hand with the point of the heart towards the wrist, the wearer is not looking for a relationship.
-When worn on the left ring finger with the point of the heart towards the fingertips, the wearer is engaged and with the point of the heart facing towards the wrist, the wearer's heart is truly spoken for.
+When worn on the left ring finger with the point of the heart towards the fingertips, the wearer is engaged and with the point of the heart facing towards the wrist, the wearer's heart is truly spoken for i.e. married.

-The fastening mechanism on a watch bracelet, or on a necklace or bracelet.
+The fastening mechanism on a watch bracelet, necklace or bracelet.

-A claw setting is one in which a series of metal prongs (called claws) holds a stone securely in a setting (the claws grips the stone just above the girdle of the stone), with no metal directly under the stone (it is an open setting).
-This setting lets light in under the stone, so this type of setting is usually used for transparent, faceted stones.
+A series of metal prongs (claws) holds a gemstone securely in a setting.
+The claws tightly grip the stone around its girdle.
+As an open setting it lets light in under and through the sides of the stone, so is usually used for transparent, faceted stones.
 The modern-day claw setting became popular in the 1800s.

 A traditional hinged earring fitting for non-pierced ears.
 Also refers to the typical fitting on bars for holding neckties in place.

-Usually used for drop earrings, this is a type of fastening for pierced earrings that utilises a hinged 'lever'; half of the hook wire slides through the piercing and the other half 'snaps' behind, closing the gap.
+Usually used on drop earrings, this fitting utilises a hinged 'lever'; half of the hook wire slides through the piercing and the other half 'snaps' shut behind, closing the gap.
 Very safe and comfortable to wear, this fitting is popular for those who find butterflies too fiddly or are always loosing them.

-The cross is among the oldest and most universal symbols, and is particularly popular for jewellery.
-Fashion has favoured large crosses set with a variety of gemstones plus smaller plain crosses perfect for everyday wear.
-A gold cross on a gold necklace is frequently given as a bridesmaid's present, and of course a cross is an ideal gift for confirmations or baptisms.
+Among the oldest and most universal symbols, jewellery fashion has favoured large crosses set with a variety of gemstones plus smaller plain crosses perfect for everyday wear.
+A gold cross on a gold chain is frequently given at confirmations or baptisms.
 Click to view our range of crosses.

-Placed on the side of the watch case, used for setting the watch hands.
-Also known as a button.
+Placed on the side of the watch case, is used for setting the watch hands.
+Also known as a button and stem.

-Cubic zirconia (or CZ) is the cubic crystalline form of zirconium dioxide (ZrO2).
+Also known as CZ, it is the cubic crystalline form of zirconium dioxide (ZrO2).
 The synthesized material is hard, optically flawless and usually colourless, but may be made in a variety of different colours.
 It should not be confused with the natural gemstone zircon, which is a zirconium silicate (ZrSiO4).
-Because of its affordability, durability, and close visual likeness to diamond, synthetic Cubic Zirconia has remained the most important diamond simulant.
+Because of its affordability, durability and close visual likeness to diamond, synthetic Cubic Zirconia has remained the most widely used diamond simulant.

-The dial sits on top of the movement and displays the time.
+Sits on top of the watch movement and displays the time.

-Diamanté stones (or Rhinestones) are highly reflective pieces of glass made to imitate gemstones.
+Also known as rhinestones, these are highly reflective pieces of glass made to imitate gemstones.
 The originals were colourless quartz obtained from the River Rhine, which were cut in an attempt to resemble diamonds.
-The finest diamanté today is made of highly reflective lead glass, which is faceted and polished.
+The finest diamanté today is made of highly reflective lead glass which is faceted and polished.
 Click to see our range of diamanté jewellery.

 a) Embellishing a plain piece of metal, commonly gold or silver, with a brightly cut, engraved pattern using a diamond tipped tool, or